archywillhe/0a.io-Meteor/README.md

 #Making a user an admin

-At the current moment you would need to do it yourself in a MongoDB shell.
+The first user to log in would automatically become the admin.
+To update the adminship of a user, you would need to do it yourself in a MongoDB shell.
 <br>To run a MongoDB shell, cd into your app directory, and do this:
 ```bash
 Meteor mongo